canmutlualp/canmutlualp.github.io/pages/about.md

-As a committed Redhat system administrator, my objective is to transform into a skilled Rust programmer.
-This blog is designed to present and expound upon my progression in learning Rust, focusing on cybersecurity-centric projects.
+As a committed Redhat system administrator, I aim to present and expound upon my progression in learning Redhat Systems.
 To delve deeper, don't hesitate to browse through the posts.

 Certificates:
 <div class="parent-divcert" style="display:flex;">